elephantrobotics/mycobot_docs/myCobot_280_for_Arduino_en/3-FunctionsAndApplications/6.developmentGuide/python/8_example.md

     mc.set_encoder(7, 1300, 20)
     time.sleep(3)

-    # Let the gripper reach the state of 2048 at a speed of 70.
-2048 will report an error, so change it to 255
+    # Set the state of the gripper to open the claw quickly at a speed of 70
-    mc.set_gripper_value(255, 70)
+    mc.set_gripper_value(100, 70)
     time.sleep(3)
-    # Let the gripper reach the state of 1500 at a speed of 70.
-1500 will report an error, so change it to 255
+    # Set the state of the gripper to close the claw quickly at a speed of 70
-    mc.set_gripper_value(255, 70)
+    mc.set_gripper_value(0, 70)
     time.sleep(3)

     num=5